colbyfayock/media-ecommerce-workshop/lessons/01 - Create a new Next.js ecommerce app from a starter project.md

 We'll explore some of the features we're already using with Next.js and the basics of our new online store.

-#### Goal
+#### Getting Started

-Learn about Next.js and the new project.
+Explore your newly created project!
+Some files you can check out that we will be working with are:
+* Homepage: `src/pages/index.js`
+* Product Pages: `src/pages/[productId].js`
+* Product Data: `src/data/products.json`

 ## Extra Credit

 ### 1. Update the title of the store

-We started up a new online store called Hyper Bros Trading, but they don't franchise quite yet!
+We started up a new online store called Space Jelly, but they don't franchise quite yet!
 That means, you need to come up with your own store name.

 Update the title of the store throughout the application to your new store!

 P.S. don't forget the SEO metadata!

-#### Goal
+#### Getting Started

-Update all instances of Hyper Bros.
-Trading in the application with a new name
+You can find the `<Head>` component in all of the Page files where you can manage how your page title looks.

 #### Where We'll Make Changes
 * `src/pages/index.js`